Alexandra Levy: All right, we’re here on December 28, 2012 with Lawrence Litz. First please say your name and spell it.

 Litz: I don’t.

-Levy: What was—how did—do you remember working on casting the plutonium for the third bomb?
+Levy: Do you remember working on casting the plutonium for the third bomb?

 Levy: How long did that take to cast?